 A lasting impact of the pandemic appears to be the shift in travel behaviour towards increased use of e-scooters and bicycles, powered or non-powered.
 E-scooter rental schemes have been up and running in London and other cities since June 2021.
 However, my observation of London traffic suggests that most e-scooters being used in London are privately owned and consequently illegal to use on roads, pavements, cycle lanes and other public places.
 Although rental scooters come with third party liability insurance, privately owned e-scooter riders likely remain uninsured in public places.
 This leaves any damage caused by an uninsured e-scooter rider to be covered by the Motor Insurers' Bureau1.

 E-scooters create risks for their users, as well as others.
-The Department of Transport's provisional 2020 statistics released in June 2021 showed an 18% increase for "other vehicle occupant" casualties.
+The Department of Transport's 2020 annual report about reported road casualties in Great Britain released in September 2021 showed a 16% increase for "other vehicle occupant" casualties.
 They think this may be linked to an increase in use of vehicles in this group, including e-scooters.
-So far in 2021, I have noted eight deaths of e-scooter riders reported in the press.
+In an additional fact sheet about e-scooters the DoT note that in 2020 there were 460 accidents reported involving e-scooters, with 484 casualties arising out of those accidents and one death of an e-scooter rider.
+These statistics pre-date the commencement of the rental schemes and I expect the 2021 figures to be much higher.
+For example, so far in 2021, I have noted nine deaths of e-scooter riders reported in the press.

-The DoT statistics released in June 2021 also showed that pedal cycle traffic increased by 46% in 2020 compared to 2019 whereas all motor vehicle traffic decreased by 21%.
-Although overall pedal cyclist casualties in 2020 were 4% less than in 2019 (down from 16,884 to 16,230), due to the increased pedal cycle traffic there was a reduction of 34% in the pedal cyclist casualty rate from 2019 (the casualty rate per billion vehicle miles).
-However there was a huge 40% increase in pedal cyclist fatalities from 100 to 140 in 20202.
+The DoT statistics also showed that pedal cycle traffic increased by 46% in 2020 compared to 2019 whereas all motor vehicle traffic decreased by 21%.
+Although overall pedal cyclist casualties in 2020 were 3.5% less than in 2019 (down from 16,884 to 16,294), due to the increased pedal cycle traffic there was a reduction of 34% in the pedal cyclist casualty rate from 2019 (the casualty rate per billion vehicle miles).
+However, there was a huge 41% increase in pedal cyclist fatalities from 100 in 2019 to 141 in 20202.
 There are many possible explanations for this such as more inexperienced cyclists on the roads or dangerous drivers taking advantage of empty roads during lockdown.
-The DoT say they will explore this further in their final report this year.
+The most common contributory factor allocated to vehicles involved in a serious or fatal collision with a pedal cycle is "driver or rider failed to look properly".

 The dangers that highways and paths present to cyclists, motorcyclists and e-scooter riders are not new.
-E-scooters appear to be particularly hazardous to ride, with half of the eight reported deaths mentioned above resulting from a fall from the e-scooter or a crash with a stationery object with no other vehicle being involved.
+E-scooters appear to be particularly hazardous to ride, with five of the eight deaths reported in the press mentioned above resulting from a fall from the e-scooter or a crash with a stationery object with no other vehicle being involved.

 In recent years, claims by cyclists under the Occupiers' Liability Act 1957 for accidents caused by features of land or highways have been difficult to win.
 In Edwards v Sutton LBC EWCA Civ 1005 the claimant was pushing his bicycle over a small ornamental bridge in a park when he fell off over its low parapet onto rocks and water below.
 The Court of Appeal overturned the judgment against the Council on the basis that although the bridge presented, objectively, a danger, it was an obvious danger.
 In order to discharge its duty under the Occupiers' Liability Act 1957 the Council did not have to close the bridge, give warnings or increase the height of the parapet.